vv9k/rsys-cli/README.md

         --mounts     Adds information about mountpoints on host os --network    Adds network interfaces to the output -p, --pretty     Make the output pretty
+        --stats      Whether to parse stats for all storage devices or just the main ones.
+Only functional with `--storage` flag
         --storage    Adds info about storage devices, device mappers, multiple device arrays -V, --version    Prints version information
     -y, --yaml       Print output as YAML